 The student on this project will be assigned a particular Canadian jurisdiction to monitor and will do so by reviewing significant reports by rights-protecting and other public bodies.
-The student will review the report(s) and provide CCLA with a memo summarizing the key civil liberties issues that are raised in the report.
+The student will review the report(s) and provide the Canadian Civil Liberties Association (CCLA) with a memo summarizing the key civil liberties issues that are raised in the report.
 The purpose of the memo is to allow CCLA to monitor key civil liberties issues in all jurisdictions across the country and consider issues and areas for future advocacy and/or litigation.

 – 1 student

-– Student must have an interest in civil liberties and government accountability
+– Must have an interest in civil liberties and government accountability

 – Must be self-motivated, engaged in current events and/or politics, and enjoy writing

 – Legal research and writing

 Legal Research and Writing Project

 Timeline and Time Commitment

 Student volunteers on this project are expected to volunteer from October 2020 to March 2021 (excluding December 2020).
 PBSC students are expected to volunteer 3-5 hours per week.
 Additional hours are at the students’ discretion.
 Overall, all PBSC projects are easily manageable alongside academic demands.

 All training for this project is schedule and provided by PBSC Calgary and the organization.
 This training will take place in September-October 2020, and will not conflict with students’ course schedules.